rakudo/rakudo/README.md

     perl Configure.pl --gen-moar --gen-nqp --backends=moar

-If you want to be at the front of all new (experimental) optimizations, then you can add the --moar-option=--enable-jit parameter like so:

-    perl Configure.pl --gen-moar --moar-option=--enable-jit --gen-nqp --backends=moar

 ### Configuring Rakudo to run on Parrot

 To automatically download and build a fresh Parrot and NQP, run: